joaocprofile/delphi-components/tdi/README.md

 At the time hardly anyone used this methodology, I believe only Firefox browsers and was when Microsoft was inspired to adopt the same technique in Internet Explorer 7 as well.

+How to install:

+Compile and install the package: JcTDIForm.Package.dpk Add the JcTDIForm.pas file in the Library path